panpf/sketch/docs/wiki/http_stack.md

 ### OkHttpStack

-Sketch also provides [OkHttpStack] implementation of [HttpStack].
-Before using it, you need to import the `sketch-okhttp` module and then initialize it.
-You can register through the `httpStack()` method when using Sketch, as follows:
+Before using [OkHttpStack], you need to rely on the `sketch-okhttp` module, and then pass `httpStack()` when initializing [Sketch] The method to register is as follows:

 ```kotlin
 class MyApplication : Application(), SingletonSketch.Factory {